tierneyb27/7154/README.md

 Part B - Part B – AI-Assisted Model Design

-The code was written on Google colab and the AI used was Claude
+The code was written on Google collab and the AI used was Claude